nexmo-community/sms-ibm-sentiment-php/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://nexmo.dev/sms-ibm-sentiment-php-heroku)

-PHP script for callback to return sentiment analysis from IBM Watson composer require slim/slim slim/psr7 guzzlehttp/guzzle vlucas/phpdotenv
+PHP script for callback to return sentiment analysis from the IBM Tone Analyzer to grade the contents of an SMS message sent through a Nexmo number.
+This example script uses Composer to include slim/slim, slim/psr7, guzzlehttp/guzzle, and vlucas/phpdotenv.

-This example uses IBM Tone Analyzer to analyze SMS messages and determine the sentiment of the text.

-SMS Messages sent through Nexmo will be sent to IBM Tone Analyzer and a series of scores and tones are returned.

 ## IBM Tone Analyzer Service